kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Interestingly, most didn't, and the reason is that you have to be clever to find out that there is a question to be asked in the first place and then also to be able to articulate that question.
 That's why it's common sense that once you arrive at a question the solution is not far away.

+It should be easy, though, to just confess to not be able to understand anything.
+But that's obviously embarrassing.
+It should not be.
+In fact, that is the source of knowledge in general.

+And it is a well-known situation in debugging, too.
+There is something which should not be and you don't understand at all why this could happen.
+You have no clue.
+That's where the adventure begins.

+You have to become creative and maybe invent new tools, new strategies, new points of view to be able to get a grip on what's happening.
+One thing for sure: if you don't cease you will succeed.

 More complex cases <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------